nofitnessforpurpose/OPL-1-Wire/README.md

 For a full list of 1-Wire capable devices, see the <a href="https://www.analog.com/en/product-category/1wire-devices.html">manufacturers</a> site.

-Devices such as the ATTiny85, PIC family, CH32V003 or other microcontrollers can be configured with software to act as 1-Wire devices for additional sensors (Seperate power may be required).
+Devices such as the ATTiny85, PIC family, CH32V003 or other microcontrollers can be configured with software to act as 1-Wire devices for additional sensors (Separate power may be required).

 <div align="center">
   <div style="display: flex; align-items: flex-start;">